Sunday, October 31, 2010

-Gorgonzola & mushrooms just go together.
+Gorgonzola and mushrooms just go together.
 They are really versatile in their own right, but together, there are so many different things you can do with them.
 This recipe, like all of the recipes on this blog, is another original creation, which I created on the fly.

-As for the process of recipe creation, I find it's best to just go for it & create, sometimes experimenting with new combos & other times doing a new take on an old classic.
+As for the process of recipe creation, I find it's best to just go for it and create, sometimes experimenting with new combos and other times doing a new take on an old classic.
 Very much like running, it's important to know what you can do on any given day. :) And for me, that also means that I've got to be in the right state of mind in order to create a recipe that I'll want to post here.
-Usually, it's best not to press one's luck when one is overly tired or cranky. ;) Those are the nights I make simple, favorite meals that don't take much preparation. ;) Also, those meals don't typically make it to the recipe blog; then again, a boiled egg, a simple salad, & fresh fruit for dessert really don't need a recipe. :)
+Usually, it's best not to press one's luck when one is overly tired or cranky. ;) Those are the nights I make simple, favorite meals that don't take much preparation. ;) Also, those meals don't typically make it to the recipe blog; then again, a boiled egg, a simple salad, and fresh fruit for dessert really don't need a recipe. :)